Invergowrie railway station: History

 Transport Scotland announced in March 2016 that Invergowrie would be one of several stations to benefit from a timetable upgrade that will see 200 additional services introduced across the Scotrail network from 2018.

 The c.1900 footbridge is category C listed.

 Accidents and incidents

 An accident in October 1979, due to a signal passed at danger, killed five people and injured 59 others.

 Facilities

 The station only has very basic facilities.
-Platform 2 has a small shelter, a bench and a payphone, whilst platform 1 only has a single bench.
+Platform 2 has a small shelter and a bench outwith the shelter, whilst platform 1 only has a single bench.
 The only step-free access at the station is between Station Road and platform 2, although the ramp has a moderate gradient.
 The platforms are linked by a footbridge.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.